nbelt/sr11_ome_v2/docs/user_guide.md

 * `do_lane` is 1 for every 10th iteration - meaning the lane update module is set to run every 10th iteration.
 * `do_toll` is 1 (build scenarios) when you want to run the toll update module and 0 otherwise (no-build scenarios).
+* `do_toll` should be set to 0 when running no-toll scenarios.
+Additionally, for no-toll scenarios, the port configurations file should have the default tolls all set to 0.